fordsfords/labbox/README.md

 # EXCLUSIONS

 Frequently one does not wish to copy various types of files.
-For example, if I build and test on my Mac, I generally don't want ".o" objects and ".log" output files copied to the Linux host.
+For example, if I build and test on my laptop, I generally don't want ".o" objects and ".log" output files copied to the remote host.
 Both rsync and fswatch support the "--exclude" option to prevent files from being processed.